danny-avila/LibreChat/docs/install/configuration/custom_config.md

         version: "2024-02-15-preview"
     ```

-    ### Notes:
+    Notes:

     - **Deployment Names** and **Versions** are critical for ensuring that the correct model is used.
-Double-check these values for accuracy to prevent unexpected behavior.
+        - Double-check these values for accuracy to prevent unexpected behavior.

 #### **deploymentName**

-!!! tip "endpoints / azureOpenAI / groups / {item} / models / {item=Object} / deploymentName"
+!!! tip "endpoints / azureOpenAI / groups / {group_item} / models / {model_item=Object} / deploymentName"

     > The name of the deployment for the model.